Bhagwat, Nadda, other top Sangh Parivar leaders to participate in coordination meeting in Raipur | Politics

 - India

-Top office-bearers of the Bhartiya Mazdoor Sangh, Vishva Hindu Parishad, Akhil Bhartiya Vidyarthi Parishad, Bhartiya Kisan Sangh, Vidya Bharti and representatives of total of 36 organisations will participate in the meeting, he said.
-PTI CLS KRK KRK
+Top office-bearers of the Bharatiya Mazdoor Sangh, Vishva Hindu Parishad, Akhil Bharatiya Vidyarthi Parishad, Bharatiya Kisan Sangh, Vidya Bharti and representatives of a total of 36 organisations will participate in the meeting, he said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)